Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 - Home without fireplace (indicator variable = 0):
 $$E[\hbox{Price} | \hbox{AnyFireplace} = FALSE] = \beta_0 + \beta_1*0 = \beta_0$$
-The difference between the expected price is $\beta_1$, the value of the "slope" for the indicator variable (also referred to as the `AnyFireplaceTRUE` coefficient).
+The difference between the expected price is $\beta_1$, the value of the "slope" coefficient for the indicator variable (also referred to as the `AnyFireplaceTRUE` coefficient).

 To get an estimate of $\beta_1$, we need to fit our model to the data.
-In fact, R creates this indicator variable for you when you include a categorical variable as an $x$ variable the `lm()` function.
+In fact, R creates this indicator variable for you when you include a categorical variable as an $X$ variable the `lm()` function.

 ```r